 A broad management area involving the collection, handling, and usage of cash.

 The process used when a credit cardholder disputes a purchase made using their card resulting in a refund to the cardholder.
+If a cardholder files a chargeback, the issuing bank makes investigates the complaint.

 A 2 digit numerical code which identifies the specific reason for a Chargeback.
 MasterCard and Visa each have their own chargeback codes